Create a medallion architecture in a Microsoft Fabric lakehouse

 dfUpdates.alias('updates'),

-'silver.ItemName = updates.ItemName AND silver.ItemInfo = updates.ItemInfo'
+'gold.ItemName = updates.ItemName AND gold.ItemInfo = updates.ItemInfo'

 ) \